curtispuetz/pypp-cli/things_cant_do.md

 injection)
 - Create a dictionary inline and use its methods immediately (i.e. {0: 1}.keys())
 - print a inline defined dictionary (i.e. print({0: 1}))
-- pass a zip variable as an argument
+- pass a zip or reversed variable as an argument